nemonik/hands-on-DevOps/README.md

 Copyright 1968, F. D. Thompson Publications, Inc. http://www.melconway.com/Home/Conways_Law.html

+**The Pragmatic Programmer: Your Journey To Mastery, 20th Anniversary Edition (2nd Edition)** David Thomas and Andrew Hunt
+ISBN-13: 978-0135957059
+September 23, 2019

 # 9. Now the hands-on part

 In this class, you will spin up the following development and toolchain environment.